mariadb-corporation/mariadb-columnstore-server/README.md

 ### For Ubuntu 16.04

-These packages need to be install:
+These packages need to be installed:

 expect perl openssl file sudo libdbi-perl libboost-all-dev libreadline-dev